-Formal grade appeals must be initiated by the student by the end of the eighth week of the semester following the award of the grade.
+The student must initiate formal grade appeals by the end of the eighth week of the semester following the award of the grade.
 The instructor may change a grade if it is found that there was an error.
 Except for changes made by the instructor, grades shall not be changed except through the appeal process.